 Theoretical framework

-This study based on knowledge-based view (KBV) theory.
-KBV is a strategic management theory that highlights the importance of knowledge, information, and intellectual assets in creating and sustaining a competitive advantage for organizations.
-The KBV has enormous influence on strategic management research especially in the global arena (Grant & Phene, 2022, p.
+This study is based on KBV theory, which is a strategic management theory that highlights the importance of knowledge, information, and intellectual assets in creating and sustaining a competitive advantage for organizations.
+KBV has an enormous influence on strategic management research, especially within the global arena (Grant & Phene, 2022, p.
 152).
-The main idea of this theory is that knowledge, rather than tangible assets like physical resources or financial capital, is the most valuable resource for organizations.
+The main notion of this theory is that knowledge, rather than tangible assets, such as physical resources or financial capital, is the most valuable resource for organizations.

-This study focuses on technological marketing orientation and considers it as an organizationl resource that help acquiring technological knowledge.
+This study focuses on TMO and considers it as an organizational resource that assist in acquiring technological knowledge.
 Tsou et al. (2014, p.
-501) have argued that “firms that acquire and use their technical knowledge are able to create new technical solutions by exploiting their existing knowledge and exploring new knowledge to address customer needs.”
-Grant (1996) notes that organization’s performance is improved when the knowledge is managed efficiently.
-Similarly, Cooper et al. (2023) concluded that KBV promote a firm performance outcome such as innovation, product development, organizational performance, financial performance, sustainability, and internationalization.
+501) argued that “firms that acquire and use their technical knowledge are able to create new technical solutions by exploiting their existing knowledge and exploring new knowledge to address customer needs.”
+Grant (1996) noted that an organization’s performance is improved when knowledge is managed efficiently.
+Similarly, Cooper et al. (2023) concluded that KBV promotes a firm’s performance outcomes, such as innovation, product development, organizational performance, financial performance, sustainability, and internationalization.

 Technological marketing orientation

-Technological marketing orientation (TMO) is one of many organizational strategies that guide managers how to think and act especially in a changing technological environment.
-It reflects an organizational ability to learn new technologies and use technological advancement to solve problems and achieve their goals.
-Danneels (2007) noted that technology-oriented firms are technically expert and flexible, that enable modification of existing technologies to develop products and intellectual property.
+Technological marketing orientation (TMO) is one of many organizational strategies that guide managers on how to think and act, especially within a changing technological environment.
+It reflects an organization’s ability to learn new technologies and use technological advancement to solve problems and achieve its goals.
+Danneels (2007) noted that technology-oriented firms are technically expert and flexible, enabling the modification of existing technologies to develop products and intellectual property.

-TMO refers to an organization’s openness to new ideas and its tendency to embrace new technologies throughout products development (Tsou et al., 2014).
-Moreover, Masa’deh et al. (2018) argued that technological orientation is a central pillar of the organization, which includes technical capabilities and R&D resources that help to promote innovation and bringing better designed products to the market. similarly,(Lichtenthaler, 2016) argued that technology orientation involves a strong commitment to R&D. Accordingly, this study focuses mainly on technological marketing orientation (TMO).
+TMO refers to an organization’s openness to new ideas and its tendency to embrace new technologies throughout product development (Tsou et al., 2014).
+Moreover, Masa’deh et al. (2018) argued that technological orientation is a central pillar of the organization and includes technical capabilities and R&D resources that help to promote innovation and bring better designed products to the market.
+Similarly, Lichtenthaler (2016) offered that technology orientation involves a strong commitment to R&D. Accordingly, this study focuses mainly on TMO.

-In the era of digital technologies, organizations are deepened on their integration within marketing, leading to advanced TMO (Jara et al., 2012; Vassileva, 2017).
+In the era of digital technologies, organizations are heavily invested in their integration within marketing, leading to advanced TMO (Jara et al., 2012; Vassileva, 2017).
 This shift is influenced by the rapid growth of technologies that handle information, a result of expanding global markets (Dholakia et al., 2010).
-Information, not only acting as a vital organizational resource but also enabling marketing to adeptly manage information flow (Achrol & Kotler, 1999; Luggen, 2004; Piercy, 1984), via emerging digital tools such as big data analysis and client segmentation methods (Sundararajan et al., 2022).
-Graesch et al. (2021) posit that ICT has catalyzed the transformation of digital marketing through automation, advanced tools, enhanced communication, and data analysis.
-The digital technologies offers real-time insights into global commerce and consumer patterns via social networking (Rosário & Dias, 2022), pushing TMO towards a consumer-centric digital focus (Vassileva, 2017).
+Information not only acts as a vital organizational resource but also enables marketing to adeptly manage information flow (Achrol & Kotler, 1999; Luggen, 2004; Piercy, 1984) via emerging digital tools such as big data analysis and client segmentation methods (Sundararajan et al., 2022).
+Graesch et al. (2021) posited that ICT has catalyzed the transformation of digital marketing through automation, advanced tools, enhanced communication, and data analysis.
+Digital technologies offer real-time insights into global commerce and consumer patterns via social networking (Rosário & Dias, 2022), pushing TMO toward a consumer-centric digital focus (Vassileva, 2017).

 Supply chain management

-Du Toit and Vlok (2014) state that the conventional approach to supply chain management (SCM) involves the movement of raw materials upstream from suppliers through organizations to customer delivery.
-Moreover, Min (2019) and Takahashi (2017) define SCM as the upstream flow of raw materials, products, and services from suppliers to end customers.
-SCM is also the downstream flow of information, transactional data, and payments (Andonova & Losada-Otálora, 2020; Mentzer et al., 2001).
+Du Toit and Vlok (2014) stated that the conventional approach to supply chain management (SCM) involves the movement of raw materials upstream from suppliers through organizations to customer delivery.
+Furthermore, Min (2019) and Takahashi (2017) defined SCM as the upstream flow of raw materials, products, and services from suppliers to end customers.
+SCM also includes the downstream flow of information, transactional data, and payments (Andonova & Losada-Otálora, 2020; Mentzer et al., 2001).